rhyslwells/Data-Archive/content/standardised/Determining Threshold Values.md

 * [[Imbalanced Datasets|Class Imbalance]]: If the classes are imbalanced, the choice of threshold can be significantly affected.
 Techniques like oversampling, undersampling, or using weighted loss functions can help mitigate the impact of class imbalance.
 * [[Data Quality]]: The quality of the training data can also influence the choice of threshold.
 If the data is noisy or contains outliers, the chosen values may not be optimal.
-* Evaluation Metrics: Choose [[evaluation metrics]] that are appropriate for the specific problem and the desired trade-off between different types of errors.
+* Evaluation Metrics: Choose [[Evaluation Metrics]] that are appropriate for the specific problem and the desired trade-off between different types of errors.

 Here are common methods for determining the optimal threshold value: